 (previously published under the title Beneath the Watery Moon)

-Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, Broken contains themes that may be especially triggering - specifically rape.
+Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, Broken contains themes that may be especially triggering - specifically rape and/or sexual abuse.
 Please read at your own discretion.

 I have gone around and around on how to rate Broken, and how to review it.
 Part of me wanted to rate it low because it’s just so insanely dark and graphic and disturbing and because of that, difficult to read.